Skip to content

 . .
 CH2OH

-Above is a Fischer projection of the monosaccharide D-tagatose.
-Which one of the following Fischer projections is of the monosaccharide L-tagatose?
+Above is a Fischer projection of the monosaccharide D-3-keto-altrose.
+Which one of the following Fischer projections is of the monosaccharide L-3-keto-altrose?

-Click to show Determining D and L Configurations from Haworth Projections example problem
+Click to show D and L Configurations from Haworth Projections example problem

-Above is a Haworth projection of the monosaccharide α-D-lyxose.
-Which one of the following Haworth projections is of the monosaccharide α-L-lyxose?
+Above is a Haworth projection of the monosaccharide α-D-altrose.
+Which one of the following Haworth projections is of the monosaccharide α-L-altrose?

-Click to show Matching Common Polysaccharides to Descriptions example problem
+Click to show Common Polysaccharides and Descriptions example problem

 Match each of the following polysaccharides with their corresponding descriptions.